-SPARC offers various program-specific resources to the UBC community through our library of CWL-protected resources.
+SPARC offers various program-specific resources to the UBC faculty research community through our library of CWL-protected resources.

-Recent successful grant applications, generously contributed by UBC researchers, are available for viewing as electronic documents (via CWL) or hardcopies (requiring a visit to the SPARC office, the Department of Medicine at VGH or ORS at UBC Okanagan).
+Recent successful grant applications, generously contributed by UBC faculty researchers, are available for viewing as electronic documents (via CWL).
 SPARC sample grants are an excellent source of ideas for effective structure, style and layout development.
 Note: These grants represent past competitions and may not reflect current requirements, so please consult the relevant agency funding announcement or SPARC contact for details about recent changes.

 SPARC workshop materials are available for download following the events and include audio recordings, presentation slides and handouts.

 Test Your Concept (TYC)

 SPARC organizes faculty panels for UBC faculty researchers interested in sharing their project concepts and receiving feedback to develop proposals prior to submission.
 TYC panels may be competition-specific (e.g., SSHRC PG LOI, NFRF Transformation) or general.

 The SPARC team is available for meetings with UBC faculty researchers who are developing project ideas into a competitive research funding application.
 To request a consultation meeting, please contact a SPARC team member who specializes in the relevant research domain.

 Note: Registration and submission deadlines and requirements apply.

 SPARC pairs UBC faculty reviewers with UBC faculty applicants to provide them with written feedback to strengthen proposals prior to submission (e.g., SSHRC Insight Grant).
 Face-to-face meetings can also be organized to discuss feedback at the discretion of the applicant and reviewer.